-Chambers and Partners UK (2018) independent directory describe Amanda as a “top lawyer in the field.”
+Chambers and Partners HNW (2018) independent directory describe Amanda as a”top lawyer in the field, and very easy and sensible to work with.”
 Amanda is an experienced litigator who leads the firm’s Contested Wills, Trusts, and Inheritance Disputes team.
 An independent source describes that Amanda “is a real star in this area” and comments that clients “can be immediately confident she will deal with things in an efficient and confident manner; she gets great results for her clients.”

 In Chambers and Partners UK (2017), an independent source commented: “She is at the top of her game.
 She is very experienced and diligent, and she really brings her wealth of experience to bear on the cases.
 She provides an excellent service to clients.
 She is very pragmatic and won’t waste people’s time and money on unnecessary claims.
 She’s good at settling pragmatic solutions.”
 An independent source describes Amanda as “very approachable and understanding,” adding: “I couldn’t recommend her highly enough.
 She is very thorough with her investigations and covers all angles.”

-The Legal 500 UK 2016 says Amanda and her team “achieves good results for its clients time and time again”, adding in 2017 that she is “an extremely competent and dedicated lawyer who adopts a pragmatic approach to achieve great outcomes for her clients.”
-Amanda “is unflappable” in Court of Protection applications involving mental capacity issues, as well as Inheritance Act, tax and professional negligence matters.
+The Legal 500 UK 2017 says Amanda and her team “combines a ‘proactive approach in seeking to resolve disputes’ with ‘a high level of expertise’.
+The practice has strong expertise in handling will validity claims, trustee disputes, applications to the Court of Protection in mental capacity matters and Inheritance Act claims”.
+Amanda is “an extremely competent and dedicated lawyer who adopts a pragmatic approach to achieve great outcomes for her clients.”
+Amanda is “unflappable” in Court of Protection applications involving mental capacity issues, as well as Inheritance Act, tax and professional negligence matters.

 Amanda’s expertise is considerable and includes advising and supporting clients through;